xbobekf/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/CliqueInfo.md

 The `CliqueInfo` class also provides a `validate` method that checks whether the clique information is valid according to the given `GroupConfig` object.

-The `CliqueInfo` class is used in the Alephium protocol to manage the configuration and communication of cliques.
+The `CliqueInfo` class is used in the Oxygenium protocol to manage the configuration and communication of cliques.
 It provides a convenient way to access and manipulate information about the brokers in a clique, and to validate that the clique information is consistent with the overall group configuration.
 ## Questions:
  1. What is the purpose of the `CliqueInfo` class?
-- The `CliqueInfo` class represents information about a clique, which is a group of brokers in the Alephium protocol.
+- The `CliqueInfo` class represents information about a clique, which is a group of brokers in the Oxygenium protocol.
 2. What is the significance of the `groupNumPerBroker` parameter?
 - The `groupNumPerBroker` parameter determines the number of groups assigned to each broker in the clique.
 3. What is the purpose of the `validate` method in the `CliqueInfo` companion object?